 To implement this policy, the student must submit a written request to the Chief Academic Officer.
 The request must identify the non-enrollment period and the specific courses and grades the student wishes to be exempted from GPA calculation.
 The Chief Academic Officer can accept, modify, or reject the student's request.
+Grades disregarded for grade point average computation will remain on the student's transcript.

 In instances where students request and gain academic forgiveness from one college or university and then transfer to another institution, the receiving institution is not bound by the prior institution's decision to disregard grades for grade point average calculation.
 Students in the Board of Governors Associate in Applied Science Adult Degree Completion Program are an exception to this policy.
-Per West Virginia Council for Community and Technical College Education Board of Governors Associate in Applied Science Adult Degree Completion Program Administrative Guidelines, students transferring into this program must complete twelve hours at a regional accredited higher education institution, including a total of three hours credit at Southern West Virginia Community and Technical College.
+Per West Virginia Council for Community and Technical College Education Board of Governors Associate in Applied Science Adult Degree Completion Program Mathematicative Guidelines, students transferring into this program must complete twelve hours at a regional accredited higher education institution, including a total of three hours credit at Southern West Virginia Community and Technical College.